EugGolovanov/TorchClippedOptimizers/README.md

 ### What do you need us for?
 In the last few years, for various neural network training models (for example, BERT + CoLA), it has been found that in the case of "large stochastic gradients", it is advantageous to use special clipping (clipping/normalization) of the batched gradient.
-Since all modern machine learning, one way or another, ultimately boils down to stochastic optimization problems, the question of exactly how to "clip" large values of patched gradients plays a key role in the development of effective numerical training methods for a large class of models.
+Since all modern machine learning, one way or another, ultimately boils down to stochastic optimization problems, the question of exactly how to "clip" large values of batched gradients plays a key role in the development of effective numerical training methods for a large class of models.
 This repository implements optimizers for the pytorch library with different clipping methods.

 ### Our clipping methods